JakobScholer/GPE/README.md

 # Developer notes
-Each supplier has their own API endpoints that we access.
+ApiSettings.json should contain some combination of IDs, Keys and Secrets for each supplier.
+The fields are empty when downloading this project from Github and should remain this way for security reasons.
+Add the required information for each supplier when setting it up locally.

+## Digikey
-For those using swagger we can use the swagger file they provide to generate a client file in c# that we can call from our application

-To generate the client from a swagger file:
+They provide a swagger file that can be used to generate a client file in c# that we can call from our application To generate the client from a swagger file:
 Install Nswag
 ```
 dotnet tool install -g NSwag.ConsoleCore